 Every year the American Motorcycle Association, of which I am a proud member, celebrates a three-day weekend of vintage motorcycles with the Vintage Motorcycle Days at the Mid-Ohio Sports Car Course.
-There are bikes to see, races to watch and death-defying feats to witness.
+There are bikes to see, races to watch, and death-defying feats to witness.

 First up, American Motor Drome brought their Wall of Death which features antique Indian and Harley-Davidson motorcycles and the cast of characters who ride them.

 Wall of Death attractions, also known as motordromes and silodromes, started at the carnivals and fairs all across America in the early 1900s.
 The attraction reached peak popularity in the 1930s when there were as many as 100 touring companies.
-Today, American Motor Drome Company keeps history alive by traveling all over the United States performing the show.
+Today, the American Motor Drome Company keeps history alive by traveling all over the United States performing the show.